oracle-livelabs/database/datapump-x-platform-migration/00-introduction/introduction.md

 ## About this Workshop

 In this lab you will migrate an 11.2.0.4 database directly into a 21c PDB using the __Cross Platform Transportable Tablespace (XTTS)__ script.
-This script automatically handles cross platform migrations including conversions from little to big endianness (or vice versa).
+This script automatically handles cross-platform migrations including conversions from little to big endianness (or vice versa).
 You can also use it to migrate directly into a PDB running on the same platform and host.
 The prerequisites are outlined in [MOS note #2471245.1: V4 Reduce Transportable Tablespace Downtime using Cross Platform Incremental Backup](https://support.oracle.com/epmos/faces/DocumentDisplay?id=2471245.1&displayIndex=1).
 Another helpful document is [MOS note #1454872.1: Transportable Tablespace (TTS) Restrictions and Limitations: Details, Reference, and Version Where Applicable ](https://support.oracle.com/epmos/faces/DocumentDisplay?id=1454872.1&displayIndex=1).

 The diagram below shows you the different phases of the XTTS including the steps being executed in a particular phase by the XTTS scripts and if the source database is up and available for normal use: